Does Jeep Have a Diesel Engine?

 With better fuel mileage than most Jeeps, the EcoDiesel earns its name

-This diesel leverages a double overhead camshaft (DOHC) and four valves per cylinder to make its power efficiently.
+This diesel leverages a double overhead camshaft (DOHC) and four valves per cylinder to make all that torque efficiently.
 Fuel injection is direct, thanks to a common-rail system.
 In addition, it uses start/stop technology to avoid idling at stoplights.
 The result is 22 city/29 highway MPG (25 combined).
 This makes the EcoDiesel Wrangler more efficient than any Wrangler besides the new 4xe plug-in hybrid.

 Is the EcoDiesel right for your next Jeep?
-This diesel engine upgrade is a $3,500 option on a Wrangler, a $4,000 option on a Gladiator.
-You can also search for a used, diesel-powered Jeep Grand Cherokee.
+This diesel engine upgrade was a $3,500 option on a Wrangler, a $4,000 option on a Gladiator.
+But they may command a higher premium on the used market because they are so rare.

 An EcoDiesel Jeep is a very different vehicle than a regular Jeep.
 It will have plenty of torque for mudding and rock crawling.
 In addition, it is slightly more efficient and faster in a straight line.
 But as a heavier Jeep, it will handle differently.
 Whether the EcoDiesel Jeep is right for you depends on how you plan to drive it.